Best Scuba Diving Travel Insurance: Plans and Coverage for Divers

 Diving insurance covers underwater risks that standard travel policies exclude.
 Hyperbaric chamber treatment for decompression sickness costs $3,000 to $10,000 per session, and air ambulance evacuation from remote dive sites can exceed $50,000.

-Key coverage includes emergency medical treatment for diving injuries, evacuation to hyperbaric facilities, trip cancellation when weather makes diving unsafe, and equipment protection for expensive gear like dive computers ($300-$800) and regulators ($400-$1,200).
+You'll get coverage for emergency medical treatment after diving injuries, evacuation to hyperbaric chambers, trip cancellation when storms or rough seas shut down your dive, and protection for pricey gear like dive computers ($300 to $800) and regulators ($400 to $1,200).

 100% trip cost